 Learning how to handle the sensitive areas around the home and plan for different situations can be one of the best ways to keep your property protected against external threats.

 While this may seem like an obvious starting point, many homeowners do not prepare correctly.
 It is important to visually review your new property and make sure that there are no obvious entry points.

 This can include breaches in windows and garages.
-If there are any tools outside of the home, such as ladders, make sure that they are locked away immediately, as they could provide entry to upper levels of the home.
+If there are any tools outside of the home, such as ladders, make sure that they are locked away immediately, as they could provide entry to the upper levels of the home.

 Secure Doors and Windows

 Contact a qualified security company to review your home's door and window security.
-In most cases it's a good idea to change the locks or to have them re-keyed to ensure that you know who has the keys to your new home.
+In most cases, it's a good idea to change the locks or to have them re-keyed to ensure that you know who has the keys to your new home.
 A good locksmith will check all internal and external doors and windows to make sure that they are in good condition.
-These sections of the home should be carefully monitored in order to avoid potential problems.
+These sections of the home should be carefully monitored to avoid potential problems.

 Install Light Timers